josdejong/mathjs/docs/reference/functions/kron.md

 <h1 id="function-kron">Function kron <a href="#function-kron" title="Permalink">#</a></h1>

-Calculates the kronecker product of 2 matrices or vectors.
+Calculates the Kronecker product of 2 matrices or vectors.

 NOTE: If a one dimensional vector / matrix is given, it will be wrapped so its two dimensions.